 Children and young people go online to connect with friends, and make new ones, to browse the internet for information, chat with others and play games.
 They may:

-- search for information or content on search engines like Google and Bing
+- search for content on search engines like Google

-- use social networking websites like Facebook and Twitter
+- keep up-to-date with friends and celebrities on social networking websites such as Facebook and Twitter and Instagram

 When online, children and young people can learn new things, get help with homework, express themselves creatively and connect with friends and family.